-Curriculum: The Rn to BSN program has both a full on-campus or a fully-accredited online program; a minimum of 30 transfer credits are required for admission to this program.
+Curriculum: The RN to BSN program has both a full on-campus and a fully-accredited online program; a minimum of 30 transfer credits are required for admission to this program.
 Students can also earn online certification in Home Health Care Management and Family Nurse Practitioner certification courses on-campus.

 Unique Features: This program provides clinical leadership development and state-of-the-art facilities.
 Students are required to carry malpractice insurance.

 Location: 155 Fifth Ave S Suite 100, Minneapolis, MN 55401

 Enrollment: Total enrollment of 46,500 students from 145 countries.